-Based on the information in the Aapplication package, the General Manager shall determine the Permit Review Level as follows, using Table 22-A as a guide and consistent with the protocol provided in the Implementation Guidelines, and with the California Environmental Quality Act (CEQA).
+Based on the information in the completed Aapplication package, the General Manager shall determine the Permit Review Level as follows, using Table 22-A as a guide and consistent with the protocol provided in the Implementation Guidelines, and with the California Environmental Quality Act (CEQA).
 The Permit Review Levels are as follows:

 Exempt: A system meets the criteria identified in Rule 20.
-An exemption is a ministerial action not subject to review under CEQA or to requirements of the Permit Streamlining Act.

 Level 1 Water Distribution System Permit (Basic Non-MPWRS): For a Water Distribution System or Mobile Water Distribution System located outside of the Monterey Peninsula Water Resource System that does not meet the exemption criteria specified in Rule 20, but does qualify for a Permit to be issued without System Limits as a condition of approval, consistent with the criteria in these Rules and the Implementation Guidelines.
-Unless the proposed project qualifies for a CEQA categorical exemption, Level 1 permits are a discretionary action subject to requirements of the Permit Streamlining Act.

 Level 2 Water Distribution System Permit (Basic Seaside Groundwater Basin): For a Water Distribution System or Mobile Water Distribution System located within the Seaside Groundwater Basin that does not meet the exemption criteria in Rule 20, but does qualify for a Permit to be issued with System Limits consistent with production triggers in the Seaside Basin Adjudication Final Decision (March 2006 as amended), and consistent with the criteria specified in Rules 21, 22 and 173, and the associated Implementation Guidelines specified in those rules.
-Level 2 permits are subject to the Permit Streamlining Act and CEQA review unless the project qualifies for a CEQA categorical exemption or unless the project is covered by the previous action of the Superior Court which supersedes CEQA.

 Level 3 Water Distribution System Permit (Project-Specific Limits in MPWRS/Other): For a Water Distribution System or Mobile Water Distribution System located within the Monterey Peninsula Water Resource System, or a system located outside the Monterey Peninsula Water Resource System that does not meet the exemption criteria in Rule 20, or does not meet the criteria for a Level 1 or Level 2 Permit, in Rules 21, 22 and 173, and the associated Implementation Guidelines specified in those rules.
 The Level 3 Permit is issued with System Limits as a condition of approval, and other restrictions as necessary to protect the MPWRS.
-Unless the proposed project qualifies for a CEQA categorical exemption, Level 3 permits are a discretionary action subject to requirements of the Permit Streamlining Act.
+Each application shall be reviewed pursuant to CEQA, except those projects which meet the CEQA criteria for a ministerial or categorical exemption (CEQA Guidelines Section 15268 and Article 19).